 – 24-hour supervision

 Assisted living for people with dementia is often called “memory care.”
 Wyoming regulations say that assisted living with memory care must be qualified as “Level 2” by the state’s Department of Health.
-These homes have a secured area and special training for staff that make them appropriate for people with dementia (see Staff below).
+These homes are often a wing of a larger assisted living community, or the entire residence might be memory care.
+All memory care communities have a secured area and special training for staff that make them appropriate for people with dementia (see Staff below).

-In Cheyenne memory care costs about $5,943 per month and $71,316 per year.
+In Cheyenne, memory care costs about $5,417 per month and $65,004 per year.
 Cheyenne is the most expensive place for memory care in the state.
-The least expensive place for memory care in Wyoming is outside its cities, in rural areas where costs are about $4,308 per month and $51,696 annually.
+The least expensive place for memory care in Wyoming is outside its cities, in rural areas where costs are about $4,592 per month and $55,104 annually.
 However, the number of residences in rural areas is limited.

-Residence staff or a registered nurse must perform an assessment of any new resident within a week of moving in, and then again annually.
-The assessment must cover functional ability to perform activities of daily living (ADLs) like eating and bathing, health needs, and medications.
+A registered nurse who works for the residence must perform an assessment of any new resident within a week of moving in, and then again annually.
+The assessment must cover the functional ability to perform activities of daily living (ADLs) like eating and bathing, as well as health needs and medications.
 Medical history and nutritional needs must also be part of this assessment, which is used to develop a service plan between the residence and resident.
 More specifically for people in memory care, new residents with dementia must be given the Mini-Mental State Exam, and score between 10 and 20 (which is pretty standard for people in middle and late stages of Alzheimer’s or a related disease).
+This is not the same as a diagnosis of dementia, and a diagnosis from a doctor is not required to live in memory care in Wyoming.

 Private resident units (or bedrooms) must be at least 120 square feet, or 160 square feet for two people.
 No more than two people may share a room in Wyoming assisted living.
 There must be at least one toilet for every two residents and one shower or bath for every 10 residents.